glouppe/info8010-deep-learning/lecture6.md

 class: middle

-It is noteworthy that for detection and semantic segmentation, there is an heavy re-use of large networks trained for classification.
+It is noteworthy that for detection and segmentation, there is an heavy re-use of large networks trained for classification.

 .bold[The models themselves, as much as the source code of the algorithm that